 Cultivate Compassion & Inspire Collaboration

-The Conflict Resiliency Framework outlines how ASHY’s “Global to Local” community can create and maintain a conflict resilient organizational culture.
-Conflict resiliency is the ability to recover quickly when a conflict arises.
+The Community Resiliency Program outlines how ASHY’s “Global to Local” community can create and maintain a conflict resilient organizational culture.
+Conflict resiliency is the ability to recover quickly when a conflict arises, and as such, creates a resilient community.

-The Framework is an acknowledgment that conflict is a natural and inevitable part of any vibrant community.
+The Program is an acknowledgment that conflict is a natural and inevitable part of any vibrant community.
 When channeled effectively, conflict is a positive and transformative source of energy from which our community will continue to grow and evolve.
-The Conflict Resiliency Summary can be found here CRF Executive Summary-1
+The Community Resiliency Summary can be found here CRF Executive Summary-1

 To purchase the complete document (free to licensed ASHY teachers with the discount code found in the Teacher’s Lounge), click on the link below: